lfrazier/ThesisCellbots/README.md

 ThesisCellbots
 ==============

-The version of Cellbots that I used for my Master&#39;s Thesis (Spring 2012)
+This is the version of Cellbots that I used for my Master's Thesis (Spring 2012)